 Level of training Course title Frequency Notes Level 1 Safeguarding Children Face to face session delivered by SOTSCP approved trainer Every 3 years as part of whole school update This must be completed irrespective of any other training undertaken.
 If you commission a Level 1 course that is NOT APPROVED by SOTSCP, it may not be sufficiently in depth for Ofsted.
 SCP Level 1 workbook accompanying the course should be retained for Ofsted.
-Level 2 Level 2 Working Together to Safeguard Children - multi agency (full 2 days) No requirement to renew providing some safeguarding training is This course can only be delivered face to face in a multi-agency setting to be compliant.
+Level 2 Level 2 Working Together to Safeguard Children - multi agency (full 2 days) No requirement to renew providing some safeguarding training is undertaken every 2 years.
+This course can only be delivered face to face in a multi-agency setting to be compliant.

-undertaken every 2 years.
 DSLs who wish to refresh this course need undertake day 1 only.
 (NB Level 2 training to be compliant, it cannot be done online or as a whole school.)

 Level 3 Subject specific courses relevant to needs of school community.
-Suggested:- No requirement to renew level 3 courses providing some safeguarding training is undertaken every 2 years.
-No requirement to renew level 4 courses providing some safeguarding training is undertaken every 2 years.
-See SCP Training Prospectus for additional relevant courses ANNUAL UPDATES DSLs must update their knowledge and skills regularly and at least annually (via e-bulletins, meeting other DSLs or taking time to read and update themselves) on safeguarding developments relevant to their role Keeping Children Safe in Education 2022.
-IMPORTANT DSLs are NOT required to undertake level 1 or level 2 safeguarding training every 2 years.
+Suggested: - No requirement to renew level 3 courses providing some safeguarding training is undertaken every 2 years.
+See SCP Training Prospectus for additional relevant courses Safeguarding Lead training Managing Allegations against Staff and Volunteers training level 4 courses providing some safeguarding training is undertaken every 2 years.
+ANNUAL UPDATES IMPORTANT DSLs are NOT required to undertake level 1 or level 2 safeguarding training every 2 years.
 They are required to undertake the comprehensive SCP Level 1 course every 3 years, and SOME RELEVANT safeguarding training every 2 years, in order to expand and diversify their safeguarding knowledge.